alpacaaa/quad-ci/README.md

   Agents ask the server for work to do, run builds (`Runner`) and send updates back to the server
 - `src/Server.hs`
   The server collects job to be run (when receiving webhook events).
 It keeps an internal job queue (`JobHandler`) exposed as an http api (used by web ui)
+- `src/Cli.hs`
+  Main entrypoint.
+Calls either `Server.run` or `Agent.run`
+- `src/Socket.hs`
+  Low-level code to send http requests to a socket.
+Not interesting, can be ignored.

 ### Why?